Price $3100 (non-residential)

 Or do our 800 hour Certificate IV, 12 months part time 2 days each week, for the highest qualification and best value

-Byron Yoga Centre’s part time non-residential Teacher Training Course in Byron Bay is a Level 1 200-hour Teacher Training course accredited with Yoga Alliance and Fitness Australia approved for 15 CECs.
+Byron Yoga Centre’s part time non-residential Teacher Training Course in Byron Bay is a Level 1 200-hour Teacher Training course accredited with Yoga Alliance.
 It is designed to deliver our Purna Yoga holistic approach to training that encompasses not just learning about the asanas (postures) but also the many other aspects of yoga: pranayama (breathing practices), meditation, and yogic philosophy.

-Conducted over 10 weeks (note the breaks for Christmas) with students attending 2 days each week, this non-residential training allows you to integrate your new yoga knowledge and complete the online aspects in between the training sessions.
+Conducted over 10 weeks with students attending 2 days each week, this non-residential training allows you to integrate your new yoga knowledge and complete the online aspects in between the training sessions.
 It’s an ideal flexible option for those with busy lives, and other family and/or work commitments.

 The price of the course includes all training sessions and the Level 1 manual.
 It does not include any accommodation or meals.